 That’s how we’re going to assess the tools in this article.
 So, let’s get started…

-The best user engagement tools
+The best customer engagement software

 Your in-app messaging is a key part of communicating with your customers, and engaging them with your product.
 Your onboarding flows are a major part of that.